Threats to the Homeland

-Although they are focused more on Israel and regional targets, these groups also pose a limited potential threat to the U.S. homeland, particularly in the event that the Israeli–Palestinian peace process breaks down completely and the Palestinian Authority is dissolved.
+Although they are focused more on Israel and regional targets, these groups also pose a limited potential threat to the U.S. homeland, particularly should the Israeli–Palestinian peace process break down completely and the Palestinian Authority be dissolved.
 In the event of a military confrontation with Iran, Tehran also might seek to use Palestinian Islamic Jihad, the PFLP–GC, or Hamas as surrogates to strike the United States.
 Jihadist groups based in Gaza, such as the Army of Islam, also could threaten the U.S. homeland even if a terrorist attack there would set back Palestinian national interests.
 In general, however, Palestinian groups present a much bigger threat to Israel, Jordan, Egypt, and other regional targets than they do to the United States.

 WWTA: The WWTA does not reference the potential threat of Palestinian terrorist attacks on the U.S. homeland.